r-pogo/vade_mecum/Testing/ISTQB/Podstawy_testowania.md

 In the previous step, you identified which data you need.
 Now you're getting it or creating it.
 Finally, verifying and updating bi‑directional traceability between the test basis, test conditions, test cases, and so forth.

+`Test implementation work products include`: test procedures, automated test scripts, test suites, test data, test execution schedule, and test environment elements.
+Examples of test environment elements include: stubs, drivers, simulators, and service virtualizations.

 `Test execution`: includes running the tests in accordance with the test execution schedule (test runs).
 Test execution may be manual or automated.
 Test execution can take many forms, including continuous testing or pair testing sessions.
 Actual test results are compared with the expected results.
 The test results are logged.
 Anomalies are analyzed to identify their likely causes.
-This analysis allows us to report the anomalies based on the failures observed
+This analysis allows us to report the anomalies based on the failures observed.

+`Test execution work products include`: test logs, and defect reports.

 `Test completion`: activities usually occur at project milestones (e.g., release, end of iteration, test level completion) for any unresolved defects, change requests or product backlog items created.
 Any testware